Daniel-KM/Omeka-S-module-SearchSolr/README.md

 curl --user solr:SolrRocks http://localhost:8983/api/cluster/security/authentication -H 'Content-type:application/json' -d '{"set-user": {"omeka_admin":"MySecretPassPhrase"}}'
 ```

-Finally, restart the server and **remove the default admin "solr"** or change
+Finally, restart the server, wait some minutes for java, and **remove the default admin "solr"**
-its password, and restart the server again:
+or change its password, and restart the server again:

 ```sh
 curl --user omeka_admin:MySecretPassPhrase http://localhost:8983/api/cluster/security/authentication -H 'Content-type:application/json' -d  '{"delete-user": ["solr"]}'
 sudo systemctl restart solr
 ```

-Of course, the user `omeka_admin` and the password should be setin the config of
+Of course, the user `omeka_admin` and the password should be set in the config
-the core in the Solr page inside Omeka.
+of the core in the Solr page inside Omeka.

 ### Taking Solr to production